maldoinc/wireup/docs/pages/factory_functions.md

 * Eliminate services which have only one method that returns the same object and instead inject the object directly.
     * Register the result of a service's method as its own service.
 Instead of calling `db_service.get_db()` every time, inject the session directly.
+* Inject a model/dto which represents the result of an action, such as the current authenticated user.

 ## Usage